List of Tattoo Fixers episodes

 Tattoo Fixers is a British reality television series to cover up members of the public's worst tattoos.
-As of 29 January 2019, 71 episodes have been broadcast, airing five series.
+As of 7 April 2022, 81 episodes have been broadcast, airing six series.

-As of 2019 two Christmas Specials and a Valentine’s Special have been broadcast, but these were not stylised under the usual title of (Series ?, Episode ?) but rather as a special.
+As of 2019 two Christmas Specials and a Valentine's Special have been broadcast, but these were not stylised under the usual title of (Series ?, Episode ?) but rather as a special.